Sign up to our newsletter to be first to know about The Cultural Programme's latest news and events

 Tickets

-Free to attend but, booking is required.
+Free to attend, but booking is required.

 Online ticket sales will close 3 hours before the event.
 There may be a limited number of tickets available on the door on a first come, first served basis.